veradec/Shinjitsu-Stories/Prison.md

 of the cover page, helped the republishing of my novel.
 My  novel  was  republished  on  a  large  scale  by  the publishers  who  rejected  it  previously.
 My  novel  was translated into other Indian languages.
-I wrote the English

-# version of my novel from the prison.
-It was published in
+I wrote the English version of my novel from the prison.
+It was published inEnglish too.
-English too.
 I told Hussain to collect the royalty money I received from my novels, and give it to Bhushan’s guard.

 Sharan visited me.
 He brought chapathi with the special